Jin-Myung/talk-align/README.md

-Real-time sermon alignment tool using VAD and Whisper STT (Faster Whisper).
+Real-time talk alignment tool using VAD and Whisper STT (Faster Whisper).
 Matches live speech with a prepared script and displays the current line.
+By default, Korean speech is recognized (Other languages could be supported upon requests).

 ## Installation (for MacOS)